 You're going to lose some friends along the way, and that's perfectly fine, all right?
 You won't lose the most important ones, and what's more, you'll discover a new independence you never could imagine you'd have.
 Stick to your family.
 They need you.
 But take care of yourself too.
 One of the most important things I've learned since being you is that you have to respect yourself and stand up for yourself, even to people you care about.

 As for boys?
 Meh.
 Don't worry about it.
 This is what cats are for.

 (I bet that last sentence made you panic so much, which makes me laugh.)

-One piece of advice I'd like to give you that might change things a little -- don't push yourself so hard with your music, cello and singing both.
-You're going to burn yourself out, trust me.
-And it's heartbreaking to me now how hard it is for me to pick up the cello and play, because I put too much stake into it and then realized it was the wrong kind of feeling.
+One piece of advice I'd like to give you that might change things a little: don't push yourself so hard with your music.
+You're going to burn yourself out.
+It's heartbreaking to me now how hard it is for me to pick up the cello and play, because I put too much into it and then realized it was the wrong kind of feeling.

-Oh, and another one -- about boys again, remember to respect yourself.
+Oh, and another one: about boys again, remember to respect yourself.
 Yes, you have to sacrifice for the people you love.
-But love is also about communication and equal standing and being able to love yourself -- oh potato, you hate that last bit of advice so much.
+But love is also about communication and equal standing and being able to love yourself--oh potato, you hate that last bit of advice so much.
 I remember that.
 Don't worry, you'll get there.
-Maybe try "respect" instead.
-That might be easier to grasp than "loving" yourself.
-You want to have a healthy relationship, yeah?
-Then learn to stand up for yourself.
+Maybe try "respect" instead of "love" when it comes to you.
+Learn to stand up for yourself.
 Also, you're not a coward, because I know that's what you're thinking now.
-That's not what I mean.
-You don't need to be Katniss Everdeen to take care of yourself. (... have you even discovered The Hunger Games yet?)
-You just have to recognize that acting like you're worth it will help others see it too.
+You don't need to be Katniss Everdeen to take care of yourself.